Ali-El-Mikdadi/GeoHub/README.md

 2. Move the project folder to XAMPP's `htdocs` directory.
 3. Start XAMPP and ensure Apache and MySQL are running.
 4. Create a new database in phpMyAdmin.
+5. Configure the database by updating the config.php file with your database credentials.
-5. Navigate to `http://localhost/GeoHub` in your browser.
+6. Navigate to `http://localhost/GeoHub` in your browser.

 ## Dependencies